APPLICATION PERIOD (Fall 2022-Spring 2023): Placements are made on a first come first serve basis.

 What happens after I submit my application?

 After the submission window has closed, the Department's Internship Coordinator will review and send complete applications to each site identified.
 Some sites will conduct interviews of potential interns.
-The Department Internship Coordinator will notify students which site(s) they have been accepted to late in Fall Semester.
+The Department Internship Coordinator will notify students which site(s) they have been accepted to as soon as that information is available.